ayushjain1144/odin/data_preparation/scannet/README.md

 Look at `data_preparation/dataset/globals_dirs.py` and change the folder paths where you would like to store the data.

+## 0. [New] Pre-processed scene data
+- Try downloading processed data from [HERE](https://huggingface.co/katefgroup/odin/resolve/main/mask3d_processed.zip).
+These are the yaml files that you will end up generating by following steps 1. and 2.
+Try this preprocessed data, and if this works, you can skip steps 1. and 2.
+Please make sure to still sign the scannet's terms and conditions of use.

-## Downloading ScanNet Mesh/PointCloud Data
+## 1. Downloading ScanNet Mesh/PointCloud Data
 - Download ScanNet v2 data from [HERE](https://github.com/ScanNet/ScanNet).
 Let DATA_ROOT be the path to folder that contains the downloaded annotations.
 Under DATA_ROOT there should be a folder scans.
 Under scans there should be folders with names like scene0001_01.
 We need `_vh_clean_2.ply`, `_vh_clean_2.0.010000.segs.json`, `_vh_clean_2.labels.ply`, `_vh_clean.aggregation.json`.
 We provide a helper download script: `download_scannet_files.py`.
 This file downloads only the relevant portion of the scannet dataset we need.
 You still need to download the `download-scannet-v2.py` after filling the ScanNet agreement form before using this helper script.
 Additionally, you might need to do some modifications to the `download-scannet-v2.py`, for eg. removing the `input("")` that requires a manual keyboard input for each scene.

-## Processing the Mesh/PointCloud Data
+## 2. Processing the Mesh/PointCloud Data

 For ScanNet, execute